 Project Description: The Multi-Use Trails and Bikeways Master Plan was completed in Fiscal Year 2015-16.
-The Master Plan includes new and potential trail and bikeway segment information sheets that detail constraints, solutions, surface types and widths, and estimated construction costs.
-The plan also details multiple recommendations including, but not limited to: new signs, gates, fence openings, sharrows, green paint, bike boxes, separated bikeways, bicycle boulevards, striping, maps, bike racks, fixit stations, bike shares, bike corrals, bike lockers, cycle tracks, rapid flashing beacons, crossings, bicycle detection and actuation at signalized intersections, pedestrian and bicycle counts, access and maintenance agreements, and trailheads.
-The City is a Bronze Level Bicycle Friendly Community and this program is intended to allow for continued implementation of facilities and programs, which further the City's commitment to proving a safe and convenient network that connects schools, parks, open space, shopping, and employment centers.
+The Plan includes new trail and bikeway information sheets detailing constraints, solutions, surface types, widths, and estimated construction costs.
+The City is a Bronze Level Bicycle Friendly Community and this project allows for continued implementation of facilities and programs, which further the City's commitment to proving a safe and convenient network that connects schools, parks, open space, shopping, and employment centers.